By Joey & Luke

 Invisalign has revolutionized orthodontics.
 Not only is the Invisalign system next to nearly invisible but it is also removable for eating, drinking and cleaning purposes.

 The Invisalign process is quite unique as it uses 3-D computer imaging technology to provide a treatment plan and the final image of what your teeth are expected to look like after the process is complete.

 The movement of the teeth is completed through wearing a series of clear aligner trays that are changed about every two weeks.
-This gradual movement of the teeth is important to assist in bone remodelling around the teeth as they shift.
+This gradual movement of the teeth is important to assist in bone remodeling around the teeth as they shift.

 It is important your dentist or orthodontist assess whether Invisalign is an option to straighten your teeth.
-The first visit may involve photos, x-rays and impressions of your teeth.
+The first visit may involve photos, x-rays, and impressions of your teeth.